jocic/PHP.GoogleAuthenticator/readme.md

 $accountId = $account->getAccountId();
 ```

 To get manager's reference use the following snippet.
-Returned value will be "NULL" if account wasn't assigned.
+As with the ID method, returned value will be "NULL" if account wasn't assigned to a manager.

 ```php
 $accountManager = $account->getAccountManager();